Low Back Injuries

 - Errant movement – quick bending or twisting movements

 - Prolonged positions – sitting or bending forward for too long and standing slumped for too long.

-- Poor ergonomics / work style – In the city CBD, Elizabeth Street Physiotherapy has seen an increasing trend of low back pain due to poor posture.
-Increasing demands, long sitting times and advanced technology that allows us to move less, coupled with ergonomic chairs that are poorly utilized, not understood and rarely changed creates a common recipe for lower back problems.
+- Poor ergonomics / Work styles – In the Melbourne CBD, Elizabeth Street Physiotherapy has seen an increasing trend of low back pain due to poor posture.
+Increasing demands, long sitting times and advanced technology that allows us to move less, coupled with ergonomic chairs that are poorly utilised, not understood and rarely changed creates a common recipe for lower back problems.

 Our Physiotherapists and Manipulative Physiotherapist based in the Melbourne CBD will provide you with the services and education to minimize and prevent further injury.
 Need an appointment?
 You can reach us by calling (03) 9670 3996 or email [email protected]

 Post Graduate Research – Lumbar Spine